canonical/charm-relation-interfaces/CONTRIBUTING.md

   - an `interface.yaml` file.
 See the template linked below for an explanation of what it is expected to include.

   - a `interface_tests` directory in which you can put python files containing interface tests.
 Read more about interface tests [here](./README_INTERFACE_TESTS.md)
-- under `docs/`, the json schemas generated from the pydantic schemas.
+- under `docs/`, the JSON schemas generated from the Pydantic schemas.
 You can use command `tox -e build-json-schemas` to generate them automatically.
 Do not edit those files manually.

 To quickly get started, see the [template interface](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/__template__/v0) for a template of what to include and how it should be structured.